plblum/jivs/README.md

     expression by retrieving the country code first.

     > If you are using a Model, you might also use `StaticValueHost` for all remaining properties on that model.
 In this scenario, Jivs becomes a *Single Source of Truth* for the model's data while in the UI.

 -   [`ValidationManager class`](#validationmanager) – The "face" of this API.
 It represents the fields of your form or model to Jivs through its `ValueHosts`.
 Your validation-related UI elements will need access to it to do their work.
 Use it to validate, retrieve validation results, and report additional errors determined by your business logic.
 It is supported by these types:
-    + [`ValidationManagerConfig type`](#configuring-the-validationmanager-the-builder-api) – An object that describes all ValueHosts and their Validators.
+    + `ValidationManagerConfig object tree` – An object tree that describes all aspects of configuring the ValidationManager, including services, ValueHosts, Validators, and callbacks.
-    + [`ValidationManagerConfigBuilder class`](#configuring-the-validationmanager-the-builder-api) – Also known as the Builder object, use it to configure the ValidationManager class.
-Internally, it prepares the `ValidationManagerConfig type`.
+    + [`ValidationManagerConfigBuilder class`](#the-validationmanagerconfigbuilder-class) – Provides a fluent syntax to create the `ValidationManagerConfig object tree`.
-    + [`FormConfigAdapter class`](#configuring-the-validationmanager-the-builder-api) – Also known as the Form Configuration Adapter, use it to configure the ValidationManager class from within the `IAdaptModelRulesToForm.adaptToForm()` method.
-Internally, it prepares the `ValidationManagerConfig type`.
+    + [`FormConfigAdapter class`](#the-form-configuration-adapter) – Also known as the **Form Configuration Adapter**, use it to configure the `ValidationManager` from within the `IAdaptModelRulesToForm.adaptToForm()` method.
+Internally, it prepares the `ValidationManagerConfig object tree`.

--   [`Condition classes`](#conditions---the-validation-rules) – Classes that evaluate value(s) against a rule
+-   [`Condition classes`](#conditions-the-validation-rules) – Classes that evaluate value(s) against a rule
     to see if those values conform. `Condition classes` exist for each business rule pattern, such as *required* or *compare two values are not identical*.
 While there are many standard rules for which there